MicrosoftDocs/OfficeDocs-o365seccomp/SecurityCompliance/retention-policies.md

     2. If a retention policy includes a specific location, such as a specific user's mailbox or OneDrive for Business account, that policy takes precedence over another retention policy that applies to all users' mailboxes or OneDrive for Business accounts but doesn't specifically include that user's mailbox.

 4. **The shortest deletion period wins.** Similarly, if content's subject to multiple policies that delete content (with no retention), it will be deleted at the end of the shortest retention period.

+5. **eDiscovery hold wins.** Finally, a retention policy or label cannot permanently delete any content that's on hold for eDiscovery.
+When the hold is released, the content again becomes eligible for the cleanup process described above.

 Understand that the principles of retention work as a tie-breaking flow from top to bottom: If the rules applied by all policies or labels are the same at one level, the flow moves down to the next level to determine precedence for which rule is applied.

-Finally, a retention policy or label cannot permanently delete any content that's on hold for eDiscovery.
-When the hold is released, the content again becomes eligible for the cleanup process described above.

 ## Use a retention policy instead of these features